iQua/days/examples.md

-Five examples have also been provided in `day/examples/`.
+15 examples have been provided in `day/examples/`.
 One can run each of these examples using:

 ```
 RUST_LOG=debug cargo run --example fattree